 Propagation Beacon Frequencies in 1240-1300 MHz

 Propagation beacons are built and installed at a remote location by radio amateurs to provide stable and accurate off-air signal sources for receiver system testing and importantly to provide an indication of the radio propagation conditions over longer paths.
 The beacon might be installed to operate with an omni-directional or directional antenna.
 Usually the beacon emits a narrow band continuous wave signal with an identification (call sign) and location information message repeated on a regular basis using closely spaced FSK.
-In some cases amateur digital mode signals are employed enabling automated monitoring of the beacon reception.
+In some cases, amateur digital mode signals are employed enabling automated monitoring of the beacon reception.
 Most beacons are transmitting continuously.

 The IARU R1 band plan identifies the following frequency sub-bands for propagation beacons: